Cycladic art: Kapsala variety

 The Kapsala variety is a type of Cycladic figure of the Early Cycladic II period.
 This variety is often thought to precede or overlap in period with that of the canonical Spedos variety of figures.
 Kapsala figures differ from the canonical type in that the arms are held much lower in the right-below-left folded configuration and the faces lack sculpted features other than the nose and occasionally ears.

-Kapsala figures show a tendency of slenderness, especially in the legs, which are much longer and lack the powerful musculature suggested in earlier forms of the sculptures.
-The shoulders and hips are much narrower as well, and the figures themselves are very small in size, rarely larger than 30 cm in length.
+Kapsala figures show a tendency to slenderness, especially in the legs, which are much longer and lack the powerful musculature suggested in earlier forms of the sculptures.
+The shoulders and hips are much narrower as well, and the figures themselves are rarely larger than 30 cm in length.
 Evidence suggests that paint is now regularly used to demarcate features such as the eyes and pubic triangle, rather than carving them directly.
 One characteristic of note of the Kapsala variety is that some figures seem to suggest pregnancy, featuring bulging stomachs with lines drawn across the abdomen.
 Like other figures of the Early Cycladic II period, the most defining feature of the Kapsala variety is their folded-arm position.